 So today, I felt like I was channeling my inner Joanne Weir by baking these lovely oatmeal cookies.
 I adapted the recipe to include cranberries and itsy-bitsy chocolate chips.
-I used Enjoy Life Food( http://www.enjoylifefoods.com) chocolate chips because they are soy free, tree-nut and dairy free and the mini chips are perfect in this type of cookie.
-I also used Earth Balance vegan butter (www.earthbalancenatural.com) for a non-dairy alternative and reduced the sugar since I like sweets on the not too sugary side.
+I also used vegan butter and reduced the sugar a bit.

 Oatmeal Raisin Cookies

 Makes about 5 dozen cookies

 - 1 cup all purpose flour

 - 3/4 c vegan butter( I used Earth Balance)